 Moreover, if a better future requires active citizens with different skills, thinking critically and working collaboratively, then these attributes need to commence in the early years and be further developed during the school years.
-We repeat the quote from the title page from Jody Carr, "Children that learn together, learn to live together."
+We repeat the quote from the title page from Jody Carr, the Minister for Education in New Brunswick, Canada when they implemented the now internationally award winning Policy 322 in Inclusive Education "Children that learn together, learn to live together."